goaldiggers-kata/goaldiggers/Kata Steps.md

 Current Platform:

 * It is offering 3 courses and it helps the underserved communities to register to these courses with a standard form.
 After the aspirant gets registered he gets notified on mail.
 * In addition the platform also allows the non-profit organizations to register and help in facilitating the education, training and staffing of underrepresented groups in cybersecurity.
-For now they can donate, or partner to provide apprentice program on cyber security, employer partner or a strategic partner.
+For now they can donate, or partner to provide apprentice program on cyber security or become an employer partner or a strategic partner.